MaskeyDude/frontendmentor-product-preview-card-component/README.md

 ## Thoughts

-<h4>It was easy but still there were some places where I got stuck (centering & responsiveness) so this helped me narrow down some of my weak points and also forced me to try different ways to style things</h4>
+It was easy but still there were some places where I got stuck (centering & responsiveness) so this helped me narrow down some of my weak points and also forced me to try different ways to style things

 <hr>
 <div align="center">